apache/james-project/src/adr/0053-email-rate-limiting.md

 ## Alternatives

-Alternatives implementation of the rate limiter can be proposed, and used within the aforementionned mailet.
+Alternatives implementation of the rate limiter can be proposed, and used within the aforementioned mailet.

 For instance one could rely on Cassandra counters and Cassandra time series (thus not needing additional dependencies) however we fear the potential performance impact doing so.
 Streaming based options, that aggregate in memory counters, might be a viable option too.